 If you have little ones with you, you can treat them to a train ride, snowless tubing, or carousel ride.
 Tickets can be purchased for $3 each – one ticket per ride.
 Family packages are also available.

-Where to eat: The zoo has many snack stands open so you can grab popcorn, nuts, cookies, and hot drinks as you wander through the lights.
+The zoo has many stands for snacks open so you can grab popcorn, nuts, cookies, and hot drinks as you wander through the lights.
 However, if you want to eat before you go, my favorite inexpensive option in Woodley Park is Open City.
-They are known for their all day breakfast and variety of hot beverages accompanied by little cookies.
+They are known for their all-day breakfast and a variety of hot beverages accompanied by little cookies.
 This menu is available all year but the warm drinks feel especially festive around the holidays.

 Holiday fun, families, date night